Multi-messengers from the radioactive decay of $r$-process nuclei: Results

 Fig. \ref{fig:2}a gives the total energy flux (Eq. \ref{eq:Flux}) as a function of time, with the relative contributions from each channel shown in \ref{fig:2}b.
 We note that the distribution of available energy is neither equal between channels nor constant in time.
 The largest fraction of energy goes to the neutrinos (between $\sim 40\%$ and $50\%$), while the rest is mainly divided between the $\gamma$-ray and electron emission.
 At early times, ($\lessapprox 1$ s), the contribution to $\gamma$-rays is small, and this is the only time period in which the contribution to neutrons is significant, though most of the difference in $\gamma$-rays is allocated to an increased electron contribution.

 As the energy distributions of the emission spectra are an important input for the associated kilonova modeling, both the non-thermal distributions and the unequal allocation of available energy between channels may have significant impact.
 Full radiative transport is necessary to estimate the timescale for the emission spectra to become thermalized and to understand the effects on the resultant light curve.
+We emphasize that our calculations have no radiative transport, but are intended to provide self-consistent modeling of particle spectra which can be incorporated into the corresponding transport codes to enable improved understanding of kilonova light curves.

 The particle emission spectra underlying the results presented are publicly available via Zenodo \citep{gross2025dataset}.